 Sections 449-462 of the Education Act 1996 set out the law on charging for school activities in schools maintained by local education authorities in England.
-This legislation is further explained in the DfEs document Governance Handbook 2019 (which replaced The Guide to the Law for School Governors previously noted), and the DfEs guidance entitled Charging for school activities.
+This legislation is further explained in the DfEs document Academy Trust Governance Guide (which replaced the Governance Handbook 2019 (previously noted), and the DfEs guidance entitled Charging for school activities.